ilarijn/worldmapgenerator/documentation/Implementation.md

 ### Implementation details
 The application draws 2D arrays, or heightmaps, on a JavaFX canvas where each array value is a pixel that is assigned an appropriate color depending on display mode.

-The output of both algorithms is a 2D array of double values in range [-1.0, 1.0].
+So far there are two algorithms implemented, Perlin noise and diamond-square.
+Both produce a 2D array of double values.

 #### Perlin noise
 Perlin noise has a time complexity of O(2^n) where n equals number of dimensions, with significant constant factors due to the application of math functions and several layers of noise.
+In practice, the time complexity should be O(n) for this project.

 #### Diamond-square algorithm
 The time complexity of diamond-square is O(n).